GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=false: Use heuristics to detect a minikube cluster --dry-run=false: Don't build images, just compute the tag for each artifact.
+      --cache-file='': Specify the location of the cache file (default $HOME/.skaffold/cache) -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config) --detect-minikube=true: Use heuristics to detect a minikube cluster --dry-run=false: Don't build images, just compute the tag for each artifact.
       --enable-rpc=false: Enable gRPC for exposing Skaffold events (true by default for `skaffold dev`) --event-log-file='': Save Skaffold events to the provided file after skaffold has finished executing, requires --enable-rpc=true